Searching ...

 Christmas Town USA is one of the top holiday events in North Carolina.
 Since 1956, the town of McAdenville has transformed every December into an astonishing display of holiday lights and activities.
 The cities include a 5K run, tree lighting ceremony, Yule Log parade, Santa and his reindeer, and music performances.

 Schiele Museum of Natural History is an affiliate of the Smithsonian Institution.
 Among its collections is one of the largest groups of mounted land mammals, natural history exhibits, an outdoor replica of a Catawba Native village, and an 18th-century farm.
-The museum also has a planetarium, stone age sites, nature trails, and live animal enclosures.
+The museum also has a planetarium, recreations of stone age sites, nature trails, and live animal enclosures.

 The Belmont Abbey Basilica and its painted glass windows are a central figure in the Belmont Abbey historic district.
-It is on the National Register Of Historic Places.
+It is on the National Register of Historic Places.

 Gaston County Dining

 Gaston County serves up a deliciously varied culinary experience with a highly developed community.
 Find traditional fish camps, North Carolina BBQ, local craft brewing, and everything in between.
-Residents have ample options that will satisfy any palate.

 • J. Peter’s Grill & Bar, Mount Holly, has views of the Catawba River and casual eats